 Article types include scholarly monographs (original research articles), technical articles (technical reports and data), and review articles.
 The paper should have not been submitted to other academic journal.
 When part or whole of a manuscript was already published to conference papers, research reports, and dissertations, then the corresponding author should note it clearly in the manuscript.

 After published to JOET, the copyright of manuscripts should belong to KSOE.
 A transfer of copyright (publishing agreement) form can be found in submission website (http://www.joet.org).

 Manuscript should be submitted through the on-line submission website (http://www.joet.org).
 The date that corresponding author submits a paper through on-line website is the official date of submission.
 Other correspondences can be sent by an email to the Editor in Chief or secretariat.
 The manuscript must be accompanied by a signed statement that it has been neither published nor currently submitted for publication elsewhere.
 The manuscript should be written in English or Korean.
 Ensure that online submission are in a standard word processing format (Hangul or MS Word are accepted).
 Ensure that graphics are high-resolution.
 Be sure all necessary files have been uploaded/ attached.

 Please refer to “Authors' Checklist” for details.

 A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+The abstract should state briefly the background, purpose and methods of the research, the principal results and conclusions.
 An abstract should be written in around 300 words.
 References are not cited in abstract whenever possible.
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.